ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 $$ Number of levels = \frac{log\left( \frac{k}{2} \right)}{log \left(\frac{3}{2} \right)}$$

 Where, k is the number of partial products.

+## Final Stage Addition

+This stage is crucial because it involves the addition of large operands, so at this stage, fast carry propagation adders such as Carry-look Ahead Adder or Carry Skip Adder or Carry Select Adder can be used as per the requirements.

+> [!NOTE]
+> For the final adder, a CLA adder has been implemented, however, the VHDL code of an RCA adder is provided as an alternative.

 ## Theorical Architectural Overview